UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 4Change Energy’s Charitable Model

-The “4Change” name isn’t just a marketing gimmick.
-The company was founded on a mission to give back to the community.
-They donate 4% of their annual profits to local charities.
-When you sign up, you often get to choose which cause you want to support, such as Feeding Texas, the American Cancer Society, or the American Red Cross.
-If you are an eco-conscious consumer who wants your monthly bill to do a little good in the world, this is a compelling feature.
-You can learn more about their impact on the 4Change Energy charity page.
+The “4Change” name is far more than just a clever marketing gimmick.
+The company was founded on a mission to give back directly to the local community.
+They pledge to donate 4% of their annual profits to Texas-based charities.
+Better yet, when you sign up for service, you get to choose which specific cause you want your account to support, such as Feeding Texas, the American Cancer Society, or the American Red Cross.
+If you are a mindful consumer who wants your monthly utility bill to do a little good in the world effortlessly, this is a highly compelling feature.
+You can learn more about their tangible impact on the 4Change Energy charity page.

 4Change Energy Plans and Pricing